easunarunachalam/pyTCSPC/README.md

 # pyTCSPC

+!! extremely rough - there will frequently be breaking changes !!

 ## a set of Python functions for fluorescence lifetime imaging microscopy (FLIM) and fluorescence correlation spectroscopy (FCS):

 ### FLIM functions